If you’ve had to delay your investment journey until your 40s, don’t worry – you’re there now, and that’s what matters. Better late than never, right?

-If you’ve been working, and earning over £166 a week, you should be able to claim a state pension.
-To receive any state pension, you’ll need at least 10-years’ worth of national insurance contributions, and if you’re aiming to get the full state pension, which is currently set at £9,100 a year5, you’ll need to pay contributions for at least 35 years.
-Now that you’re in your 40s, it could be wise to check whether you’re on top of your contributions.
+If you’ve been working and earning over £166 a week, you should be able to claim a state pension from the government.
+To receive any state pension, you’ll need to have at least 10-years’ worth of national insurance contributions, and if you’re aiming to get the full state pension, which is currently set at £9,627.80 a year5, you’ll need to pay contributions for at least 35 years.
+So, now that you’re in your 40s, it could be wise to check whether you’re on top of your contributions.

-Typically, you’ll have to pay at least 5% of your salary, and your employer will top up by paying a minimum of 3% of your pay.
-If you know you’ve contributed to a workplace pension, it could be worth checking how much you’ve got saved and how it’s been performing.
+Typically, you’ll have to contribute at least 5% of your salary, and your employer will top up by paying a minimum of 3% of your pay.
+If you know you’ve contributed to a workplace pension over the years, it could be worth checking how much you’ve got saved and how it’s been performing.

 Investing in your 40s isn’t mission impossible, and it doesn’t even have to be difficult.
 With digital investment platforms, like Wealthify, the hard work is done for you.
 Whether you open a Stocks and Shares ISA or a personal pension, our investment team will pick the right mix of investments and manage your Plan on an ongoing basis.

 1: This is the projected value for a Confident Plan (Medium Risk Plan).
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £11,736.
-If markets perform better, your return could be £16,844.
-Values correct as of 07/05/20.
+If markets perform worse, your return could be £11,734.
+If markets perform better, your return could be £16,825.
+Values correct as of 27/04/22.

 2: This is the projected value for a Confident Plan (Medium Risk Plan).
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £26,385.
-If markets perform better, your return could be £45,375.
-Values correct as of 07/05/20.
+If markets perform worse, your return could be £26,537.
+If markets perform better, your return could be ££45,463.
+Values correct as of 27/04/22.

 3: This is the projected value for a Confident Plan (Medium Risk Plan).
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £9,374.
-If markets perform better, your return could be £14,584.
-Values correct as of 07/05/20.
+If markets perform worse, your return could be £9,414.
+If markets perform better, your return could be £14,593.
+Values correct as of 27/04/22.

 4: This is the projected value for a Confident Plan (Medium Risk Plan).
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £11,249.
-If markets perform better, your return could be £17,501.
-Values correct as of 07/05/20.
+If markets perform worse, your return could be £11,297.
+If markets perform better, your return could be £17,512.
+Values correct as of 27/04/22.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.